-When burglars target a home, they aren’t usually looking for a snack from your kitchen – although some have been caught for doing precisely that, like the burglar who drank a can of Coke and left his DNA on it.
+When burglars target a home, they aren’t usually looking for a snack from your kitchen – although some have been caught for doing precisely that, like a burglar who drank a can of Coke and left his DNA on it.

 The latest figures from the Crime Survey for England and Wales show that in 2015 there were just under 200,000 domestic burglaries.
 This is what was stolen most often: